amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 **Arguments**

 * **include_cle**: (Boolean) This parameter is a flag that determines whether to optimize the models using CrossLayerEqualization; it can improve the accuracy of some models.
 The default is False.

 * **extra_options**: (Dictionary or None) Contains key-value pairs for various options in different cases.
 Options related to CLE are:

   -  **ReplaceClip6Relu**: (Boolean) If True, Replace Clip(0,6) with Relu in the model.
 The default value is False.
-  -  **CLESteps**: (Int): Specifies the steps for CrossLayerEqualization execution when include_cle is set to true, The default is 1, When set to -1, an adaptive CrossLayerEqualization steps will be conducted.
+  -  **CLESteps**: (Int) Specifies the steps for CrossLayerEqualization execution when include_cle is set to true, The default is 1, When set to -1, an adaptive CrossLayerEqualization steps will be conducted.
 The default value is 1.
   -  **CLEScaleAppendBias**: (Boolean) Whether the bias be included when calculating the scale of the weights, The default value is True.